 Being a highly sensitive technique, PS-CRDS is highly attractive for chemical identification and biosensing applications.
 However, free space cavities are not suitable for liquid phase applications, primarily for a couple of reasons.
 One, the cavity becomes highly unstable due to the misalignment of optics, contamination, and the liquid inside the cavity.
 Second, the cavity mirrors degrade over time due to continuous contact with the liquid \cite{vallance2014cavity, thompson2017cavity}.
 To minimize the impact of these issues, researchers have looked over various cavity designs in terms of Brewster cavities, thin sample cells, and liquid jets inside the cavity \cite{Rushworth_2012}.
 Nevertheless, the cavity instability problem is not entirely solved, and the overall designs are also highly complicated for developing a viable liquid phase PS-CRDS sensor with free space cavities \cite{thompson2017cavity}.

 The problems mentioned above for liquid phase sensing applications can be solved by using optical fiber loops.
 Passive fiber loops in conjunction with the conventional cavity ring down spectroscopy (CRDS) and PS-CRDS have been used for various liquid sensing applications \cite{waechter2009405, li2006capillary, barnes2008chemical}.
-A passive loop generally contains a tapered fiber \cite{Ayaz_2020} or microgap \cite{Tong_2004} as a sensing head.
+A passive loop generally contains a tapered fiber \cite{sharma2017fiber} or microgap \cite{Tong_2004} as a sensing head.
 The passive loops are typically several tens of meters and require weak couplers for coupling light into and out of the loop.

-Liquid phase sensing applications at 1550nm are highly attractive as various cost-effective, and off-the-shelf optical components are available to build a viable optical sensor.
-One of the major problems with passive loops towards biosensing or chemical identification applications is that they produce a high background absorption for aqueous solutions at 1550nm.
+Liquid phase sensing applications at 1550~nm are highly attractive as various cost-effective, and ready-made optical components are available to build a viable optical sensor.
+One of the major problems with passive loops towards biosensing or chemical identification applications is that they produce a high background absorption for aqueous solutions at 1550~nm.
 This problem can be minimized by using an EDFA amplifier in the fiber loop \cite{Stewart_2001}.
-CRDS in conjunction with active fiber loops have been then utilized for various gas and liquid phase applications \cite{Stewart_2004,Liu_2010,Sharma_2017,sharma2018comparison}.
+CRDS in conjunction with active fiber loops have been then utilized for various gas and liquid phase applications \cite{Stewart_2004,Liu_2010,sharma2018comparison}.
 An amplifier in the fiber loop minimizes the background absorption and increases the overall sensitivity and detection limit of the sensing system.

-Although CRDS in an active loop improves on background liquid absorption at 1550nm, however, gain fluctuations and nonlinearity of the amplifier seriously impacts the CRDS measurements \cite{chu2019modeling, chu2020modeling}.
+Although CRDS in an active loop improves on background liquid absorption at 1550 nm, however, gain fluctuations and nonlinearity of the amplifier seriously impacts the CRDS measurements \cite{chu2019modeling, chu2020modeling}.
 It happens because in CRDS, after every round trip, the pulse strength decreases, and as a result, the amplifier response varies with varying input powers.
 This process distorts the exponential decay curve of the ring down time, and hence noise is added in the overall measurement.